carlosantagiustina/courses-text-mining-and-nlp-pipelines-with-penelope-and-r/chapter1.md

 ---
-title: 'Chapter Title Here'
+title: 'Introduction to Penelope'
-description: 'Chapter description goes here.'
+description: 'Brief overview of Penelope and  OpenAPIs'
 ---

 ## Example coding exercise